Catholic Indulgences: What They Actually Are (and Aren't)

 Five Lingering Misconceptions

 “An indulgence is a ticket out of hell.”
 It is not, and cannot be.
-A person in mortal sin cannot gain an indulgence at all; canon 996 requires being “in the state of grace.”
+A person in mortal sin cannot gain an indulgence at all; canon 996 §1 requires being “in the state of grace at least at the end of the prescribed works.”
 The whole doctrine presupposes that hell is already not in view.

 “The Catholic Church has never admitted the practice was abused.”
 It has, repeatedly and explicitly.
 The decrees of the Council of Trent, the disciplinary reforms of Pius V, and the sober introductory sections of Paul VI’s Indulgentiarum Doctrina are all acts of self-correction.
 The Church did not defend Tetzel; it abolished Tetzel’s office.